Progress Software (NASDAQ:PRGS) Issues Q1 2022 Earnings Guidance

-Progress Software (NASDAQ:PRGS – Get Rating) issued an update on its first quarter 2022 earnings guidance on Friday morning.
+Progress Software (NASDAQ:PRGS – Get Rating) updated its first quarter 2022 earnings guidance on Friday.
 The company provided EPS guidance of $0.850-$ for the period, compared to the Thomson Reuters consensus EPS estimate of $0.850.
 The company issued revenue guidance of $142 M-, compared to the consensus revenue estimate of $140.55 million.

-Progress Software (NASDAQ:PRGS – Get Rating) last issued its quarterly earnings results on Tuesday, March 29th.
-The software maker reported $0.97 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.85 by $0.12.
-The company had revenue of $147.51 million during the quarter, compared to analyst estimates of $139.24 million.
-Progress Software had a net margin of 14.76% and a return on equity of 39.12%.
-Progress Software’s quarterly revenue was up 11.9% compared to the same quarter last year.
-During the same period last year, the business earned $0.82 EPS.
-Equities research analysts anticipate that Progress Software will post 3.42 EPS for the current year.

-PRGS has been the topic of a number of recent analyst reports.
-StockNews.com initiated coverage on shares of Progress Software in a report on Thursday.
-They set a strong-buy rating on the stock.
-Zacks Investment Research downgraded shares of Progress Software from a buy rating to a hold rating in a report on Wednesday, March 23rd.
-Finally, Citigroup raised their price objective on shares of Progress Software from $48.00 to $52.00 and gave the stock a neutral rating in a report on Wednesday.
-Two equities research analysts have rated the stock with a hold rating, three have issued a buy rating and one has given a strong buy rating to the stock.
-According to MarketBeat, the stock presently has a consensus rating of Buy and an average price target of $55.80.
+A number of research analysts have issued reports on the company.
+StockNews.com initiated coverage on Progress Software in a research note on Thursday, March 31st.
+They issued a strong-buy rating for the company.
+Zacks Investment Research raised Progress Software from a hold rating to a buy rating and set a $52.00 price target on the stock in a research report on Thursday.
+Finally, Citigroup upped their price target on Progress Software from $48.00 to $52.00 and gave the company a neutral rating in a research report on Wednesday, March 30th.
+One investment analyst has rated the stock with a hold rating, four have assigned a buy rating and one has assigned a strong buy rating to the stock.
+According to data from MarketBeat, the stock has a consensus rating of Buy and an average target price of $56.00.

-A number of institutional investors and hedge funds have recently made changes to their positions in PRGS.
-Morgan Stanley increased its position in Progress Software by 83.5% in the second quarter.
-Morgan Stanley now owns 215,564 shares of the software maker’s stock worth $9,970,000 after purchasing an additional 98,118 shares during the last quarter.
-LPL Financial LLC increased its position in Progress Software by 382.3% during the fourth quarter.
-LPL Financial LLC now owns 75,952 shares of the software maker’s stock valued at $3,666,000 after acquiring an additional 60,205 shares during the last quarter.
-Stifel Financial Corp bought a new position in Progress Software during the fourth quarter valued at $2,322,000.
-BlackRock Inc. increased its position in Progress Software by 0.4% during the fourth quarter.
-BlackRock Inc. now owns 8,136,361 shares of the software maker’s stock valued at $392,743,000 after acquiring an additional 30,599 shares during the last quarter.
-Finally, Kingsview Wealth Management LLC bought a new position in Progress Software during the fourth quarter valued at $997,000.
-Institutional investors own 99.56% of the company’s stock.

 Progress Software Company Profile (Get Rating)